 How do I hate Donald Trump today?

-The latest tweet, the latest, latest, latest tweet, the biggest outrage, and I keep telling people if they listen, if you go on Twitter, all you have to do is follow one liberal journalist, just one.
+And I keep telling people, if they listen, if you go on Twitter, all you have to do is follow one liberal journalist, just one.

-And what they do is they live in this little bubble world, it's sort of like the liberal Joe Mika, you know, Humpty Dumpty world and the Nicole Wallace world, where they they try to feign moral outrage, more moral outrage than the other one.
+It's sort of like the liberal Joe Mika, you know, Humpty Dumpty world and the Nicole Wallace world, where they try to feign moral outrage, more moral outrage than the other one.

 He's a liar, liar, liar, pants on fire.

-You ever have Alka Seltzer?
+You ever have Alka-Seltzer?

-Hardeman or Kavanaugh or Cetheridge or anybody, it doesn't matter.
+Hardeman or Kavanaugh or Kethridge or anybody.

-The borking will begin instantaneously, and it'll be universal stupidity.
+The borking will begin instantaneously and it'll be universal stupidity.

 Quick break, right back.

-All right, as we roll along, Sean Hannity show 800 941 Sean, you want to be a part of the program.
+All right, as we roll along, Sean Hannity Show 800-941, Sean, you want to be a part of the program?

-It comes down to it looks like five people, Amy Barrett, Indiana, Thomas Hardeman of Pennsylvania, Brett Kavanaugh, who seemingly was the front runner all last week of Maryland.
+It comes down to, it looks like five people, Amy Barrett, Indiana, Thomas Hardeman of Pennsylvania, Brett Kavanaugh, who seemingly was the frontrunner all last week of Maryland.

 Not sure if his stock has risen or fallen or remains the same.

-I'm not sure where that's going or if that means anything.
+Not sure where that's going or if that means anything.

 Let me just back up here a second, and I just want to tell you what's going to happen.